adamluzsi/frameless/pkg/jobs/README.md

 Using `jobs.Manager` is most suitable in the `main` function.

 ## TODO
-- [ ] Job Scheduler for one time jobs which are meant to run periodically
+- [ ] Cron like Job Scheduling support